AOE Technology RadarAOE Technology Radar

 A monorepo is a single repository containing multiple projects and shared libraries with their relationships.

-At AOE, we are using a monorepo that is home to both our React and Next.js based frontends and our Go / Flamingo based backends, as well as shared libraries we use in all of our projects.
+At AOE, we are using a monorepo that is home to both our React and Next.js based frontends and Go / Flamingo based backends, as well as shared libraries we use in all of our projects.

 The main benefits in that approach are: